-3. Risk from Piracy
+4. Risk from piracy

-In the previous year, due to many forms of piracy on film content which regarded as one of Mono Group's core content, the Company has assigned a legal unit to take legal action on piracy.
+Film content is one of Mono Group's core contents; nevertheless, there were many forms of piracy on film content last year.
+In response to the problem, the Company has assigned a legal unit to take legal action on piracy.
 Information systems is adopted to trace and monitor film piracy, as well as to find piracy on websites, allowing the legal unit to compile relevant evidences to proceed with legal action.
 As for the prevention of internal piracy, the Company has provided the access control system in every process of content production.
 DRM system (Digital Right Management System) which requires coding for visual, audio, and video files with control access of information and protection of duplication is also employed for the prevention of contents broadcasted on digital channels.

-Moreover, the Company joined hands with the National Federation of Motion Pictures and Contents Association and other relevant agencies gathering Thai film producers in order to jointly plan and provide a system to monitor the piracy and lay out the long-term policy.
+Considering the collaboration from external sectors, the Company joined hands with the National Federation of Motion Pictures and Contents Association and other relevant agencies gathering Thai film producers in order to jointly plan and provide a system to monitor the piracy and lay out the long-term policy.
 Office of the National Broadcasting and Telecommunications Commission and relevant government agencies currently give more significance on piracy as seen from establishment of authorities, with clear punishment to help lessen the problem on piracy.

-4. Risk from security control of important information and contents
+5. Risk from security control of important information and contents

-The rapid change of technology has brought advantages and disadvantages on business which need to be cautious.
-With the awareness of data loss and hacking, the Company, therefore, keeps the business information and movie files separately in a closed computer system which is inaccessible from the Internet.
+Although the rapid change of technology has brought advantages on business, there are also the disadvantages on cautions of data loss and hacking.
+The Company, therefore, keeps the business information and movie files separately in a closed computer system which is inaccessible from the Internet.
 Accessibility to the room where the information is kept is merely authorized to specified persons.
 For general information, such as presentations, statistics, and document forms, cloud system has been adopted so that employees can work conveniently away from office.
 With this system, employees can work on mobile phones and customers can also access those presentations.
 Nevertheless, accessibility to the system requires a registration code to prevent data leakage.

-In addition, the Company continually hires a consultancy firm to set a protection system against external hacking, especially to improve the safety of information.
+In addition, the Company hires a consultancy firm to set a protection system against external hacking, especially to enhance the safety of information continuously.

-5. Risk from foreign exchange rate fluctuation
+6. Risk from foreign exchange rate fluctuation

 The core content of Mono Group includes international films and series.
 The agreement to acquire rights is often based on foreign currency which risks of fluctuation and is unpredictable due to many factors, such as internal economic fundamentals, monetary and financial policy, global economic conditions, speculation and political stability at home and internationally.
 The volatile foreign exchange rate may affect business sector, particular for those depending on forest exchange rate that leads to gain or loss.
-Although fluctuation of exchange rate is uncontrollable, the Company resolves the problem by using the appropriate tool to prevent the risk.
-Forward FX which complied with purchasing plan and international payments is employed so cost management is accurate and fluctuation is lessen.
+As fluctuation of exchange rate is uncontrollable, the Company resolves the problem by using Forward FX that complies with international purchasing plan and other payments. the appropriate tool to prevent the risk.
+This is the appropriate tool to prevent the risk, and so cost management is more accurate.

-6. Risk from major shareholder having power in directing management policy
+7. Risk from major shareholder having power in directing management policy